str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 `tridirectional_upgraded()` should return a path between all three nodes.

 > **Notes**:
-> 1. You do need to include each goal in the path.
+> 1. You need to include start and goal in the path.
-> 2. If any two goals are the same then just return [] as the path between them
+> 2. **If your start and goal are the same then just return [].**
+> 3. **If there are 2 identical goals (i.e. a,b,b) then return the path [a...b] (i.e. just the path from a to b).**
-> 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the
-     results provided by our reference implementation.
+> 4. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 5. The above are just to keep your results consistent with our test cases.

 #### Final Task: Return your name
 _[1 point]_